MIT-LCP/mimic-website/content/en/docs/multi-center/modules/hosp/admissions.md

 ### `hospital_expire_flag`

-This is a binary flag which indicates whether the patient died within the given hospitalization. `1` indicates death in the hospital as noted in the `dod` column as part of the *patient* table, and `0` indicates survival to hospital discharge.
+This is a binary flag which indicates whether the patient died within the associated hospital admission. `1` indicates death in the hospital as noted in the `dod` column as part of the *patient* table, and `0` indicates survival to hospital discharge.
+This binary flag therefore specifically indicates death in the hospital as opposed to death at any time.